808-399-4388 Serving Hawaii Kai & East Honolulu CPO Certified

 Salt level sensor replacement$100–$200New sensor + calibration

-My take: Salt cells in Hawaii typically last 3–5 years versus the 5–7 year mainland estimate.
-Our warm water and year-round operation means the cell works harder and wears faster.
-Budget $300–$600 for cell replacement every 3–5 years as a planned maintenance expense.
+Salt cells in Hawaii typically last three to five years versus the five to seven mainland estimate.
+Warm water and year-round operation means the cell works harder and wears faster.
+Budget $300 to $600 for cell replacement every three to five years as a planned expense.

-Finding a leak is a specialized service that requires specific equipment and expertise.
+Finding a leak is a specialized service that requires specific equipment and training.

 ServiceCost RangeWhat’s Involved